-The Group's principal financial instruments include bank loans and borrowings received, and accounts payable.
-The main purpose of these financial instruments is to raise finance for the Group's operations.
-The Group has various other financial assets and liabilities, such as trade receivables and trade payables, loans issued and cash and cash equivalents, which arise directly from its operations.
-In September 2017, the Company entered into a number of agreements to hedge future cash flows (Note 29).
+The Group uses principal financial instruments such as bank loans and borrowings received, and accounts payable to raise finance for its operations.
+The Group has various financial assets and liabilities, such as trade receivables and trade payables, loans issued and cash and cash equivalents, which arise directly from its operations.

+In September 2017, the Company entered into a number of agreements to hedge future cash flows, which were fully completed in December 2020 (Note 29).
 During the year, the Group did not undertake trading in financial instruments.

 The main risks that could adversely affect the Group's financial assets, liabilities and future cash flows are market risk (including foreign currency risk, interest rate risk, and commodity and service price risk), credit risk and liquidity risk.
-In 2018, the Group updates its risk management approaches by approving Risk Management Policy.
 The Group applies the Risk Management Policy, which includes procedures (performed on a regular basis) to identify and measure risks inherent in the key activities and to assess the possible impact of the identified risks.
 Based on the annual risk assessment results, the Group's management can revise its approach to managing each type of risk.
 The Group's most significant financial risks are disclosed below.